talkxo/rishiraj-blog-machine/_posts/2025-07-24-smart-home-chronicles.md

 tags: [smart-home, iot]
 ---

 My smart home works great 90% of the time.
 It's that other 10% that makes for the best stories.
+From geyser scheduling algorithms to Google Home being the ultimate device diplomat.

+My smart home works great 90% of the time.
+It's that other 10% that makes for the best stories.

 The TP-Link plug controlling the geyser?
 Mostly reliable, but has inexplicably decided that 4:47am is the optimal pre-heating time.
 Not 4:45.
 Not 5:00.
 Specifically 4:47am, every single day.
 I've stopped questioning the algorithm.